pclubuiet/website/README.md

 ## Development Workflow

 ### Setup your database in PostgreSQL (Linux Specific)
-1. Install postgresql if you haven't already and witch to ```postgres```(PostgreSQL administrative user) for performing administrative tasks.
+1. Install postgresql if you haven't already and switch to ```postgres```(PostgreSQL administrative user) for performing administrative tasks.
     ```
     sudo su - postgres
     ```

-2. Log into Postgres session.
+2. Run Postgres Service
     ```
+    systemctl start postgresql
+    ```

+3. Log into Postgres session.
+    ```
     psql
     ```

-3. Create a database for our project.
+4. Create a database for our project.
     ```
     CREATE DATABASE pclubuietdb;
     ```

-4. Create a database user.
+5. Create a database user.
     ```
-    CREATE USER pclubuietdb WITH PASSWORD 'pclubuietdb'
+    CREATE USER pclubuietdb WITH PASSWORD 'pclubuietdb';
     ```

-5. Give access rights of the database to the user.
+6. Give access rights of the database to the user.
     ```
     GRANT ALL PRIVILEGES ON DATABASE pclubuietdb TO pclubuietdb;
     ```

-6. Exit SQL prompt.
+7. Exit SQL prompt.
     ```
     \q
     ```

-7. Exit out of ```postgres``` user's shell session.
+8. Exit out of ```postgres``` user's shell session.
     ```
     exit
     ```

-8. Edit your hosts file.
+9. Edit your hosts file.
     ```
     sudoedit /etc/hosts
     ```